aebabis/roguelike/BACKLOG.md

 - High
   - Puzzles/Level-Select
   - Using keyboard to look at tiles
-  - Using keyboard to make ranged attacks
-  - Button to focus abilities.
-Arrows to move between
   - Special inventory slot for TheTreasure?
   - Make enemies drop their items
   - Show enemy resistances in UI